Your Directors are pleased to present their 85th Report and Audited Financial Statements of the Company for thefinancial year ended March 31, 2026.

 Balance carried forward

-Despite the challenging business and economic environment, your Company continues to sustain its leadership position inboth the Toothpaste and Toothbrush categories during the Financial Year 2024-25.
+Despite the challenging business and economic environment, your Company continues to sustain its leadership positionin both the Toothpaste and Toothbrush categories during the financial year 2025-26.

-During the Financial Year, the Company has declared the following Dividends on the equity shares of H 1 each:
+For the Financial Year under review, the Company has declared the following Dividends on the equity shares of 5 1 each:

 Sr. No. Name